 - Spirituality

-How Do You Make a Wheel of Life?
+How Do You Make a Life Wheel?

 Since it’s a visual assessment, it’s best to use a blank wheel with each client on a paper or tablet and draw their evaluations on it.